Energy storage devices

 The market for production and consumption of lithium-ion rechargeable batteries is considered to be the most advanced developing market for independent energy sources.
 Lithium-ion rechargeable batteries are widely used in military equipment, medicine, measuring and computing devices, and household and industrial electronic devices.
 Despite the large volume of production of lithium-ion rechargeable batteries, the issue of increasing their efficiency and cost cuts is still very relevant as evidenced by a large number of publications and conferences related to this topic.
 In particular, this refers to the issues of improving the properties of electrode active materials, among which increase in capacity and number of charge/discharge cycles, as well as decrease in the degradation of materials during prolonged cycling should be underlined.

-AkKo Lab continuously focuses on development of new and improvement of existing materials, suitable for creation of lithium-ion rechargeable batteries.
-The required high-tech equipment and many years of experience allow us to work on development and synthesis of electrode active materials, as well as on the assembly, testing, and cycling of the batteries.
+AkKo Lab continuously focuses on the development of new and improvement of existing materials, suitable for the creation of lithium-ion rechargeable batteries.
+The required high-tech equipment and many years of experience allow us to work on the development and synthesis of electrode active materials, as well as on the assembly, testing, and cycling of the batteries.

-Prototypes of lithium-ion rechargeable batteries with new types of cathode and anode highly energy intensive materials have been manufactured.
+Prototypes of lithium-ion rechargeable batteries with new types of cathode and anode highly energy-intensive materials have been manufactured.
 Moreover, a new electrolyte based on environmentally friendly organic compounds capable of withstanding higher voltages as compared to modern analogs has been developed.